 But not every child has to do all of these.
 Only those who take Algebra 1 in 8th grade even have the possibility to get as far as Calculus, for instance.
-And as I mentioned earlier, many colleges only require 3 credits of math for their applicants — so you might prefer to stop after Algebra 2, anyway.
+And many colleges only require 3 credits of math for their applicants — so you might prefer to stop after Algebra 2, anyway.
 (For information about my family’s math sequence and the curricula we have used, read Our Homeschool Math Curriculum Sequence.)

-After that the student can take Biology, then Chemistry, then Physics.
+After that the student can take Biology (DEFINITELY considered high school level), then Chemistry, then Physics.
 The order of these is not set in stone, but often the difficulty level of the material, and the fact that each science course requires comprehension of a particular math level, means that this is the best sequence for most students.